ultraJeff/containers-and-ocp-workshop/container-tools.md

 If this doesn't quite make sense, let's talk about it in the context of container creation and deletion.
 Podman allow you to break the creation and deletion of containers down into very granular steps.
 Here's what the life cycle of a container looks like from start to finish:

 1. podman pull - Pull the container image
-2. podman create - Add tracking meta-data to /var/lib/containers or .local/share/containers
+2. podman create - Add tracking metadata to /var/lib/containers or .local/share/containers
 3. podman mount - Create a copy-on-write layer and mount the container image with a read/write layer above it
 4. podman init - Create a config.json file
 5. podman start - Run the workload by handing the config.json and root file system to runc